scallop-lang/scallop/doc/src/language/aggregation.md

 ### Universal Quantifier

 We can also have universal quantifier `forall`.
-For this, there is a special requirement for universal quantification, that the body formula has to be an `implies` formula.
+For this, there is a special requirement for universal quantification: the body formula has to be an `implies` (`=>`) formula.
+This restriction is enforced so that all the binding variables have bounds being specified on the left-hand-side of the `implies` formula.
 In the following example, we check if all the objects are spherical:

 ``` scl